Aircloak/aircloak/README.md

 $ balancer/container.sh console
 ```

-If everything is fine, you should be able to access the web via `frontend.local:8200`.
+If everything is fine, you should be able to access the web via `frontend.local:8201` (8200 for https).

 ### Running the system on CoreOS (experimental)